-During law school, Phillip was a founding member of the Iowa Medical Innovation Group, dedicated to incubation and commercialization of medical device startups.
-Prior to law school, Phillip was a Senior Software Engineer for Rockwell Collins (2003-2009) focusing on project management, software architecture, and systems integration of software-defined radio and networking technologies.
+In law school, Phil was a founding member of the Iowa Medical Innovation Group, dedicated to incubation and commercialization of medical device startups.
+He also assisted noted antitrust scholar, Professor Hovenkamp, and noted copyright scholar, Professor Bohannan, with their research.
+Before law school, he worked at Rockwell Collins focusing on project management, software architecture, and systems integration of software-defined radio and networking technologies.

 Co-Speaker, “Update on Key Supreme Court Patent Decisions,” Minnesota Association of Corporate Counsel Annual Conference (June 14, 2018).